 Take your temperature.
 If you have a fever (100°F/37.8°C or higher), you should stay home from work and class until you have been completely fever-free (without fever-reducing medication) for at least 24 hours, and you feel well.
 For most people, this will be 3 to 5 days.

-If you have a "high-risk" medical condition (listed on first page), call your health care provider.
+If you have a "high-risk" medical condition (listed above), call your health care provider.
 Antiviral medications are recommended for "high-risk" cases and should be taken as soon as possible.

 Most people recover on their own without medical treatment.
 Drink fluids to stay hydrated, get plenty of rest, eat what you can, and use ibuprofen and acetaminophen, as directed, to manage fever and body aches.
 (Antibiotics do not have any effect because influenza is caused by a virus.)
 Call a health care provider if your symptoms are not improving after 3 to 4 days.
 Seek immediate medical attention if you experience any of the symptoms listed in the chart below.

 Communicate.
 Contact your professors, TAs, and employer to let them know you have influenza symptoms and cannot return to class or work until you’re better (including fever-free).
 As with any illness, you will be responsible for getting assignments you have missed and making arrangements to make up work after you recover.

 Self-Isolate.
 Try to avoid public places including public transportation until your fever and symptoms are resolving.

 Flu viruses typically survive on surfaces for 2 to 8 hours, so do not share towels, clothing, eating utensils, keyboards, remote controls, etc., while you are infectious.
 When you recover, wash your own sheets and towels.
 Empty your wastebasket of used tissues, etc., and take out the trash yourself.

 Seek immediate medical attention if you develop any of the following:

 -pain or pressure in the chest or abdomen